sparsileg/Photyx/design/photyx_spec.md

 ### 8.5 Icon Sidebar

 A narrow vertical bar on the left edge of the content area.
 Each icon toggles a sliding panel open or closed.
 Panels slide in over the image viewer from the left or right.
-All sliding panels are detachable — they can be dragged off to float independently or placed on a second monitor.

 | Icon | Panel |
 |---|---|